stephanpelikan/camunda-externaltask-handler/README.md

 ### Preconditions

-To configure the default lock timeout and the worker id you have to provide a CDI implemenation of the interface [org.camunda.bpm.externaltask.cdi.ExternalTaskHandlerConfigrator](./ejb-externaltask-handler/src/main/java/org/camunda/bpm/externaltask/cdi/ExternalTaskHandlerConfigrator.java).
-It can be used to get load those values externally e.g. from a configuration file or a system property.
+To configure the default lock timeout and the worker id you have to provide a CDI implemenation of the interface [org.camunda.bpm.externaltask.cdi.ExternalTaskHandlerConfigurator](./ejb-externaltask-handler/src/main/java/org/camunda/bpm/externaltask/cdi/ExternalTaskHandlerConfigurator.java).
+It can be used to load those values externally e.g. from a configuration file or a system property.
 For an example see [MyCdiExternalTaskConfigurator](./ejb-externaltask-testwebapp/src/main/java/org/camunda/bpm/externaltask/MyCdiExternalTaskConfigurator.java).

 ### Testing